SanDiegoDude/FramePack/README.md

 *   **Improved Memory Management:** Refactored model manager aims for more robust handling of model loading/unloading, especially in low-VRAM scenarios.
 *   **Video Extension Modes:** Supports both forward (extending the end) and backward (extending the beginning) video generation.
 *   **Video Compatibility:** Improved output MP4 compatibility for wider playback support.
+*   **Sequential Prompting:** Control generation segments individually by separating distinct prompts with a semicolon (`;`) in the main prompt box.
+Each prompt will be applied to subsequent segments of the video generation process.

 ## Requirements